mchen81/Amazon-Customer-Review-Analysis/README.md

 so please fill this out):

 * Dataset description: The dataset we chose is Amazon review dataset.
 It includes reviews (ratings, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features), and links (also viewed/also bought graphs)
-* Format: To make the data easier to analyze, we used Hadoop to transform the raw JSON data to text format.
+* Format: To make the data easier to analyze, we used Hadoop to transform the raw JSON data to CSV format.
 * How you will obtain the data: You can check and download the dataset form here http://deepyeti.ucsd.edu/jianmo/amazon/index.html
-* What features are available:
+* What features are available: Basically, there are three fields we care about: asin(product’s ID), user’s ID, and ReviewDate.

 If you are going to use a new system we didn't cover in class, describe it here.
 Your project can focus more on using/learning new technologies rather than analysis